runlinzhang/runlinzhang.github.io/teaching.md

 - [Lecture Notes](https://runlinzhang.github.io/DraftHomogeneous.pdf?raw=true)

 Notes/Exercises have been collected into a single file above.
-It is still rather crude and needs further revision.
-More importantly, it is incomplete: entropy had not appeared yet.
+It is still in a rather primitive form and needs further revision.
+More importantly, it is incomplete: entropy has not appeared yet.

+Please send me any comments/corrections/questions you have!